Poet Laureate Nomination Guidelines

 Selection Criteria

-• Have a prior record of high quality, published or documented work.
+- Have a record of quality published or documented work

 Selection Process

-• The Saint Louis Poet Laureate Task Force, as seated by President Green, will review all submitted nominations and select at least three (3) semi-finalists.
+- The St. Louis Poet Laureate Task Force will review all submitted nominations using the same scoring rubric and select at least three (3) semi-finalists

-• Each semi-finalist will be interviewed in person by the Saint Louis Poet Laureate Task Force, which will make a recommendation to President Green.
+- Each semi-finalist will be interviewed in person or virtually by the St. Louis Poet Laureate Task Force.

 Expectations of the Position

-The Saint Louis Poet Laureate is expected to:
+The St. Louis Poet Laureate is expected to:

-• Celebrate the written and spoken poetic voices of Saint Louis residents by using the appointment as a platform from which to illuminate not only his, her or their own work, but also the work of other writers in the Saint Louis region.
+- Celebrate the written and spoken poetic voices of St. Louis residents by using the appointment as a platform to illuminate their own work, as well as the work of other writers in the St. Louis region

-• Contribute to the growth, access and awareness of poetry throughout the Saint Louis region.
+- Contribute to the growth, access and awareness of poetry throughout the St. Louis region

-• Participate in at least 4 literary events and 4 educational programs in schools in the region.
+- Participate in at least four (4) literary events and four (4) educational programs in schools in the region

-• Prepare and provide a written report of activities every six months to the Saint Louis Poet Laureate Task Force.
+- Prepare and provide a written report of activities every six months to the St. Louis Poet Laureate Task Force

-• Create a substantial new work commemorating the City of Saint Louis through works that speak to, for and of our region.
+- Create a substantial new work commemorating the City of St. Louis through works that speak to, for, and of our region

-• Collaborate with other city and state poets laureate (including the St. Louis Youth poet laureate and the state poet laureate) when possible.
+- Collaborate with other Poets Laureate (including the St. Louis Youth Poet Laureate and the Poet Laureate of Missouri when possible)